mabel-dev/opteryx/docs/03 SQL Reference/01 Introduction.md

 ## Concepts

-Opteryx is a system for querying ad hoc data stored in [relations](https://en.wikipedia.org/wiki/Relation_(database)).
-A relation is mathematical term for a table.
+Opteryx is a system for querying ad hoc data stored in files as [relations](https://en.wikipedia.org/wiki/Relation_(database)).
+A relation is mathematical term for a data table.

-Each relation is a named collection of rows, organized in columns, each column should be a common datatype.
+Each table is a named collection of rows, organized in columns, each column should be a common datatype.

 As an ad hoc query engine, the tables and their schema do not need to be predefined, they are determined at the time the query is run.
-For this reason, Opteryx is not a database engine.
+For this reason, Opteryx cannot be considered a RDBMS (relational database management system), even though it can be used to query data using SQL.

 ## Querying Tables